Do you want to work in an inspiring international environment and get access to state-of-the-art research labs and clean rooms?

 - Read the PhD Admission Requirements

-- Choose your topics and look up the reference codes (e.g. 1812-01).
-You can apply for maximum 3 projects.
+- Choose your topics and look up the reference codes (e.g. 2020-001).
+You can apply for maximum 3 projects in total and submit only one application.

 - Collect your documents in pdf format: